mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ![Second-step][creator_2]

 <br>
 and finally, Jenkins will auto-discover all steps from `Jenkinsfile` present in the repository.
-Alternatively one can use  [Blue Ocean Pipeline Editor](https://jenkins.io/doc/book/blueocean/pipeline-editor/).
+Alternatively one can use  [Blue Ocean Pipeline Editor](https://jenkins.io/doc/book/blueocean/pipeline-editor/) and create everythong using nice GUI based user interface.
 Pipeline will be displayed on the screen:

 <br>
 ![Third-step][creator_3]

 <br>
-Jenkins displayed also the messages from the `post` section, which meet criteria always, success and changed.
-Always will be displayed every time Jenkins finishes, success only when no errors were noted during pipeline processing.
-Changed only when previously status was different.
-There are also options processed when pipeline failed.
-Post part is very useful to send feedback to the team via e-mail or other medium like slack.
+Jenkins will automatically run the pipeline and display all the messages, which apply, from the `post` section.
+In this case we will get always, success and changed.

-Finally one can check list of all projects.
+There is also a page summarizing statuses of all projects under this jenkins server control.
 General list of all projects on Jenkins server looks like this:

 <br>
 ![Projects-list][blue_proj]

 <br>
-When our project is ready we can start extending pipeline to fit our needs.
+When the project is properly connected to the CI server, we can start extending pipeline to fit our needs.

 ## Project steps

-Unlike compiled languages, Python doesn’t need a "build" stage per se, but Python projects can still benefit greatly from using Jenkins for continuous integration and delivery.
+Unlike compiled languages, Python does not need a "build" stage per se, but Python projects can still benefit greatly from using Jenkins for continuous integration and delivery.
 In Python ecosystem there are tools which can be integrated into Jenkins for testing and reporting (i.e. unit tests runners (`pytest`, `nose`) or code metrics reports creators (`pylint`, `Radon`).

 <br>
 Traditionally our basic pipeline will comprise of the following elements: